Autopassion | Autopassion Euro | Chiptuning NZ

 Dwell control

-Dependant on engine rpm - the time between ignition trigger signals varies.
+Dependent on engine rpm - the time between ignition trigger signals varies.
 To ensure constant ignition energy it requires a certain Primary Current to flow through the windings of the ignition coil.
-To sufficiently build up a magnetic field inside the coil, it requires time.
+To sufficiently build up a magnetic field inside the coil requires time.
 The time delay from switching to interrupting the primary circuit has great influence on the voltage induction into the secondary circuit of the ignition coil the higher the engine speed, the shorter the delay from switching to interrupting the primary circuit, the less energy is inducted into the secondary circuit.
 Careful tuning prevents misfire in this situation.

 Detonation detection